FlamingRiot/Uniray/README.md

 ## Contact

 The project is still in development and reviews and advices are welcome.
 If you have any question, consider contacting me at Evan.Comtesse@rpn.ch
+To report bugs to the administrator, go take a look in [bugs](BUGS.md)